How To Test For A Blown Head Gasket

 Now, wouldn’t it be a whole lot simpler to first, maybe check that the head gasket has actually failed.
 These simple tests can be performed at home, for a small outlay and without the need for specialist knowledge or complicated tools.
 Checking for a failed head gasket could save you stress, time and money, so is definitely worth a try.

 An extremely effective method for deciphering whether a vehicles head gasket is truly leaking.
 A chemical test can tell you whether there are any exhaust gasses present in the coolant system, a sure sign of head gasket leaks.
-One such example is the RELD Head Gasket Tester Kit.
+In this example we use the KTLine CO2 Tester but there are many other alternatives.
+Check out our combustion leak testing kit comparison article for more information.

 The kit comes with a testing chamber, adapter, pipette and testing fluid.
 It is completely re-usable and could be used for up to 50 applications, despite the relatively small outlay.
 Undoubtedly a great bit of kit to keep in the garage even if you haven’t experienced symptoms of gasket failure.